CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

     * The remapped mod cache, for mod dependencies (project .gradle/loom-cache/remapped_mods)
 6. Several [*configurations*](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) are created
     * `minecraft` - extends `compile`/`implementation`
        * Minecraft artifact straight off of Maven
-    * `minecraftNamed` - extends `compile`/`implementation`
-        * Minecraft named with your chosen mappings
     * `minecraftDependencies`
        * Minecraft's own libraries, like LWJGL
-    * `mappings`
-        * Mappings artifact straight off of Maven
-    * `mappings_final`
-        * Mappings artifact cooked to a format that tiny-remapper can parse
-        * extends `compile`/`implementation`
     * `forge`
        * Forge artifact straight off of Maven
+    * `forgeClient`, `forgeServer`
+       * Split Forge artifacts straight off of Maven (for 1.2.5, which was split)
     * `forgeDependencies`
        * Forge's autodownloaded libraries, like Guava
+    * `mappings`
+       * MCP mappings artifact straight off of Maven.
+       * (The processed tiny-format mappings file is available through code only.
+It used to be put in the `mappingsFinal` config, but it wasn't used for anything)
+    * `accessTransformers`
+       * Custom Forge-format access transformer files.
+    * `minecraftNamed` - extends `minecraftDependencies`, `forgeDependencies`
+        * Minecraft named with your chosen mappings
+        * `compile`/`implementation` extends from this (so you can code against it)
     * and a couple for mod dependencies.
 These are added in pairs, and stowed in a "remapped configuration entries" list that later tasks will use
     * `modImplementation` and `modImplementationNamed`
         * `implementation` extends `modImplementationNamed`